Industrial Control Technician

 - Test, configure, calibrate, maintain and repair control hardware; including: cables, connectors, electrical crates, electronic modules and PLCs.
 Manage the stock of controllers and associated components.

 - Write detailed technical reports, procedures and manuals; keep accurate tracking of the on-going activities.

 - Proactively contribute to the standardization and optimization of vacuum control systems; apply QA tools and methods; monitor and analyse the performance of the running systems; propose improvements.

 - Provide support to the vacuum and accelerator operation teams; participate in the field interventions to assure maintenance, diagnose and repair equipment in all CERN's accelerators.

 Higher technical diploma in one of these fields: Electronics, Physical Measurements, Electricity, Automation, or equivalent.

 The experience required for this post is:

 - Demonstrated experience with installation, configuration, commissioning and maintenance of PLC-based control systems, including field interventions in large and distributed control systems.

-- Initial experience in definition and implementation of hardware architecture of control systems.
+- Initial experience in planning and coordination of technical works.

 - Knowledge of vacuum control systems' architecture and components would be an asset.